+I/We,

+of

+being a member/members of Phoenix Beverages Limited, do hereby appo

+of

+or failing him/her,

+of

-I/We, of being g a member/members of Phoenix Beverages Limited, do hereby appoint: of or fai ling him/her, of ling him/her the Chairman of the Meeting, as my/our proxy to vote for me/us and on my/our held at IBL House, Caudan Waterfront, Port Louis on Wednesday 29 November 2023 at 10 I/We desire my/our vote(s) to be cast on the Ordinary Resolutions as follows: FOR AGAINST ABSTAIN 1.
-To consider the Integrated Report 2023 of the Company 2.
-To receive the report of Deloitte, the auditors of the Company for the year ended 30 June 2023.
-3. To consider and adopt the Group's and Company's audited financial statements for the year ended 30 June 2023.
-4. To elect, as Director of the Company, Mrs. Umulinga Karangwa who has been nominated by the Board and who offers herself for election.
-5. To elect, as Director of the Company, Mrs. Christine Marot who has been nominated by the Board and who offers herself for election.
-6. To re-elect by rotation, on the recommendation of the Board of Directors, Mr. Jan Boullé who offers himself for re-election as Director of the Company.
-7. To re-elect by rotation, on the recommendation of the Board of Directors, Mr. François Dalais who offers himself for re-election as Director of the Company.
-8. To re-elect by rotation, on the recommendation of the Board of Directors, Mrs. Sylvia Maigrot who offers herself for re-election as Director of the Company.
-9. To re-elect as Director of the Company until the next Annual Meeting, in accordance with Section 138(6) of the Companies Act 2001, Mr. Thierry Lagesse, who offers himself for re-election.
-10. To fix the remuneration of the Directors for the year to 30 June 2024 and to ratify the emoluments paid to the Directors for the year ended 30 June 2023.
-11. To reappoint Deloitte as Auditors for the ensuing year and to authorise the Board of Directors to fix their remuneration 12.
-To ratify the emoluments paid to Deloitte, the external auditors, for the financial year ended 30 June 2023 Signe d this day of 2023. ture(s) Note 5:
+or failing him/her the Chairman of the Meeting, as my/our proxy to vote fo to be held at IBL House, Caudan Waterfront, Port Louis on Wednesday 29

+I/We desire my/our vote(s) to be cast on the Ordinary Resolutions as follows:

+- To consider the Integrated Report 2023 of the Company 1. - 2.
+To receive the report of Deloitte, the auditors of the Company fo 30 June 2023. - 3.
+To consider and adopt the Group's and Company's audited finan the year ended 30 June 2023. - To elect, as Director of the Company, Mrs. Umulinga Karangwa w 4. nominated by the Board and who offers herself for election. - To elect, as Director of the Company, Mrs. Christine Marot who ha 5 by the Board and who offers herself for election. - To re-elect by rotation, on the recommendation of the Board of I 6.
+Mr. Jan Boullé who offers himself for re-election as Director of t - To re-elect by rotation, on the recommendation of the Board of I 7.
+Mr. François Dalais who offers himself for re-election as Director - 8.
+To re-elect by rotation, on the recommendation of the Board of I Mrs. Sylvia Maigrot who offers herself for re-election as Director - To re-elect as Director of the Company until the next Annual Mee 9. with Section 138(6) of the Companies Act 2001, Mr. Thierry Lage himself for re-election. - 10.
+To fix the remuneration of the Directors for the year to 30 June 2 the emoluments paid to the Directors for the year ended 30 Jun - 11.
+To reappoint Deloitte as Auditors for the ensuing year and to au Directors to fix their remuneration - 12.
+To ratify the emoluments paid to Deloitte, the external auditors, vear ended 30 June 2023